 Swedish environmental legislation has undergone major structural changes over the last years.
-On January 1, 1999 the new Environmental Code (EnvC) came into force, which replaces and extends 15 former acts and implements all relevant EC legislation.
-The code aims to "promote sustainable development, so that present and future generations will be guaranteed a safe and healthy environment" (Swedish Environmental Protection Agency, 2000).28
+On 1 January 1999 the new Environmental Code (EnvC) came into force which replaces and extends 15 former acts and implements all relevant EC legislation.
+The code aims to "promote sustainable development, so that present and future generations will be guaranteed a safe and healthy environment" (Swedish Environmental Protection Agency, 2000).26

-With the EnvC, a new approach is being followed, namely to determine future actions to avoid damage and promote sustainable development on the basis of the effects an action has instead of its nature.
+With the EnvC, a new approach is being followed, namely to determine the actions to be taken for avoiding damage and for promoting sustainable development on the basis of the effects an action has instead of its nature.

 Along with the establishment of the new EnvC came a change in procedural rules.
-Five regional environmental courts have been instituted with two basic functions: First, they are entitled to grant permits for potentially harmful activities, and second they determine whether an environmental damage (property damage, personal injury and economic loss) has been caused by environmental pollution.
+Five regional environmental courts have been instituted that have two basic functions: First, they are entitled to grant permits for potentially harmful activities, and second they determine whether an environmental damage (property damage, personal injury and economic loss) has been caused by environmental pollution.
 The granting of permits must be in accordance with an Environmental Quality Standard (EQS) set by the government that outlines the highest permitted concentration of a substance in water within a fixed geographical area.

-Environmental interest groups with more than 2,000 members that existed for at least three years have the right to appeal against permit or exemption decisions taken by the court.
+Environmental interest groups with more than 2000 members that existed for at least three years have the right to appeal against permit or exemption decisions taken by the court.